fsharp/fsharp.org/guides/web/index.md

 * *JavaScript-ready* - F# is JavaScript-ready through [WebSharper](http://websharper.com) and [Fable](http://fable.io/)
 * *Open-source* and *cross-platform*

-The [Cloud Programming](/guides/cloud/) guide contains more details on scalable cloud-hosted web programming with F#.

 <div class="jumbotron visible-lg calloutBox" id="how-to-add-testimonial">
     <p>To contribute to this guide <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/web/index.md">edit this page</a>.
 These resources are for educational purposes.
 The F# Software Foundation does not endorse any commercial products, processes, or services.</p>
 </div>